 When it comes to consumer shopping trends, there’s probably no industry that has to adapt more to shopper behaviours, preferences, and attitudes than the grocery industry.
 And with the rise of eGrocery delivery in the past couple of years, it’s never been more important to understand what’s shaping consumers’ minds and, therefore, shopping habits.
-So without further ado, here are the top consumer trends we’re seeing in eGrocery as we take a dive into 2023.
+Following the latest trends in food and restaurant industry, now it is time to share the top consumer trends we’re seeing in eGrocery as we take a dive into 2023.

 1. Lots of love for local.